 Plain Language Description: Although the ingredients for tropical cyclone formation have been well-documented for decades, it is still difficult to predict which disturbances will develop and which ones will not.
-A big factor in this uncertainty is the favorability of the air mass ahead of and surrounding the disturbance.
-This experiment proposes to collect observations of low- and mid-level moisture and winds to assess the favorability of the air mass, which would fill in gaps in current satellite observations.
+A big factor in this uncertainty is the favorability of the air mass ahead of, and interacting with, the disturbance.
+This experiment proposes to collect observations of midlevel humidity and winds to assess the favorability of the disturbance's environment for tropical cyclogenesis.
 These aircraft observations may also provide helpful guidance for the expanded use of satellite observations in the absence of aircraft observations.